intel/rohd-hcl/doc/components/multiplier.md

 numbers represented as two `Logic`s, potentially of different widths, treating them as either signed (2s complement) or unsigned.
 It produces the product as a `Logic` with width equal to the sum of the widths of the inputs.
+The signs of the operands are either fixed by a parameter, or runtime selectable, e.g.:   `signedMultiplicand` or `selectSignedMultiplicand`.
+The output of the multiplier also has a signal telling us if the result is to be treated as signed.

 As of now, we have the following implementations of this abstract `Module`:

 - [Carry Save Multiplier](#carry-save-multiplier)